1. Confirm Your Acceptance to CU AND EHP

 4. Register for Classes

 You will be registering for classes during your Summer Orientation session.
-Below are a few helpful pointers regarding the Andrews courses (for all other questions, please speak with your academic advisor).
+Below are a few helpful pointers regarding the EHP courses (for all other questions, please speak with your academic advisor).

 Critical Encounters I (Required)